Lake Tahoe Ski Resort Jobs

 Tahoe City is the most popular town on the California side for the bar and nightclub crowd and really hops on most winter evenings.
 Truckee is quieter but still offers some small bars.

-The south shore is home to the largest casinos in Tahoe: Harvey’s, Caesars, and Harrah’s, which show off endless slot machines and neon.
+The south shore is home to the largest casinos in Tahoe: Harvey’s, Harrah’s Hard Rock Hotel & Casino and Montbleu Resort Casino, which show off endless slot machines and neon.
 Top-name performers appear regularly.
 For a mellow evening, stay at the base of Heavenly and enjoy the warmth of a fireplace and good drinks.
 Turtles in Embassy Suites is a good place to meet and dance.
 There are many restaurants in the area, including The Summit at Harrah’s and The Sage Room at Harvey’s.
 For more reasonable rates, check out the many Mexican, Cajun, seafood, and Italian places close by.